Harry Brown (film): Reception

-On Rotten Tomatoes 63% of critics have given the film a positive review based on 127 reviews, with an average score of 6/10.
+On Rotten Tomatoes, 63% of critics have given the film a positive review based on 127 reviews, with an average score of 6/10.
 The website's critical consensus states, "Its lurid violence may put off some viewers, but Harry Brown is a vigilante thriller that carries an emotional as well as a physical punch, thanks to a gripping performance from Michael Caine in the title role."
-On Metacritic it has a score of 55% based on reviews from 35 critics.
+On Metacritic, it has a score of 55 out of 100 based on reviews from 35 critics.
 Empire gave the film four stars out of five.
 GQ magazine gave it five stars out of five, calling it "truly awesome."

 The Times gave the film three stars but considered it "morally and politically odious."
 The Sunday Times was less positive, giving it one star: "It's too daft to pass muster as action-movie hokum, let alone as social commentary."
 Cinema Blend praised the film, saying "Caine pours every ounce of himself into Harry, and the payoff is massive ...
 There's nothing more fulfilling than seeing a compelling story brought to life by standout performances and then further enhanced by stellar directing."
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, and called the film "... a revenge thriller poised somewhere between Death Wish and Gran Torino."

 As of 20 December 2009 the film had earned $6,649,562 in the UK market opening against 2012 and Disney's A Christmas Carol.
 As of 8 August 2010, total worldwide gross was nearly $10 million including $1,818,681 in the United States, where it opened against A Nightmare on Elm Street.